osuchanglab/MPMIworkshop/gene_synteny_networks/README.md

 choose example.network.out

-make sure the "gene1" and "gene2" columns have green or orange circles above them (indicating those are the nodes ot be connected).
+Make sure the "gene1" and "gene2" columns have green or orange circles above them (indicating those are the nodes ot be connected).
 All other columns are treated as edge annotations.

 File -> Import -> Table from file...

 choose gene_color_table.txt

-Make sure the "node" column is the key node (has a key above it) You won't see any changes yet until will change the network style.
+Make sure the "node" column is the key node (has a key above it)

+You won't see any changes yet until will change the network style.

 ![Initial cytoscape layout](first.png)